alkem-io/alkemio/docs/technical-design.md

 *   **Simple to operate**
     *   The platform should be easy to configure, deploy and run - also implying that the number of external dependencies needs to be very carefully managed.

-It is worth noting that some of these choices, especially regarding the Ecoverse Host role in mediating regulated value exchange & trust, are made in the context of getting a first version of Cherrytwist deployable.
+It is worth noting that some of these choices, especially regarding the Ecoverse Host role in mediating regulated value exchange & trust, are made in the context of getting a first version of Alkemio deployable.
 The expectation is fully that these aspects can be decentralised as the platform and wider context within which it is used matures - and indeed the architecture is set up to ensure that this is feasible in an incremental manner.

 # Logical Data Model

-The goal of the Cherrytwist platform is to manage the shared representation of Challenges and to faciliate collaboration within the context of those Challenges.
+The goal of the Alkemio platform is to manage the shared representation of Challenges and to faciliate collaboration within the context of those Challenges.
 To support this, the platform has a *logical data model* for storing the shared representation and for facilitating the collaboration.

-The following diagram shows at a high level the key entities in use within Cherrytwist:
+The following diagram shows at a high level the key entities in use within Alkemio:

 <p>
 <img src="images/design-logical-data-model.png" alt="Logical Data Model" width="600" />